 COVID-19: Advice from Warwickshire Fire & Rescue Service

-The Fire Protection department has produced a booklet to help guide all business owners on how to keep their premises safe and compliant with regards to the Regulatory Reform (Fire Safety) Order 2005.
+Warwickshire Fire and Rescue has produced a booklet to help guide all business owners on how to keep their premises safe and compliant with regards to the Regulatory Reform (Fire Safety) Order 2005.
 We want people to print these booklets and use them, annotate them and keep them with the rest of their fire safety documentation.

 Another, important thing we are asking business owners to do is take 20-30 minutes to fill out our checklist questionnaire.
 Again, it is something we have produced, based on the booklet.
 However, by encouraging its completion, we hope to prompt business owners to consider their fire safety responsibilities, and also gather information for ourselves on how businesses are coping.
 From the results we can potentially spot trends in areas that need our attention.
 Equally, we can see the areas that businesses are demonstrating a good understanding of and the information gathered will influence how we continue to work.